yogarshi/bisparse/README.md

 Example files are available [here](http://www.umiacs.umd.edu/~yogarshi/data/bisparse/sample_data.tar.gz).

-The output of the above script will be two vector files, one for each langauge.
-These new vectors will be sparse and interpretable, with the dimensions aligned across langauges!
+The output of the above script will be two vector files, one for each language.
+These new vectors will be sparse and interpretable, with the dimensions aligned across languages!

 NB :There are other hyperparameters in the script which you should consider adjusting.